PUMA North America

-CasaDeCalvo soon discovered that consumers were using the shopping basket to save their favourite products for later.
-In response, PUMA added a wish list feature that improved customer engagement and reduced basket abandonment rates all at once.
+CasaDeCalvo soon discovered that consumers were using the shopping cart to save their favorite products for later.
+In response, PUMA added a wish list feature that improved customer engagement and reduced cart abandonment rates all at once.
 And when customer feedback spotlighted snags in the payment process, PUMA was able to unblock revenue flow by introducing new payment options and resolving a PayPal connectivity problem.

 Boosting conversion and driving engagement

-CasaDeCalvo and his team also learned that customers wanted the ability to track the entire journey of their purchase – something that may have been especially important as the world saw cross-industry shipping delays and supply chain issues.
-So PUMA introduced SMS order updates and quickly saw a significant decrease in order status enquiries.
+CasaDeCalvo and his team also learned that customers wanted the ability to track the entire journey of their purchase—something that may have been especially important as the world saw cross-industry shipping delays and supply chain issues.
+So PUMA introduced SMS order updates and quickly saw a significant decrease in order status inquiries.